-During Business Safety Week, Derbyshire Fire & Rescue Service will be joining other Fire & Rescue Services across the UK in promoting business fire safety.
+During Business Safety Week, Derbyshire Fire & Rescue Service join other Fire & Rescue Services across the UK to promote business fire safety.
 The week runs in the month of September each year and aims to provide businesses with information and advice to reduce the number of fire incidents and false alarms in the workplace, both of which impact business safety and productivity.

 Fire Safety is important all year around, however during business safety week, businesses are asked to double check they have taken the steps required by law to protect their business and employees from fire.
 In particular:

 - Protecting businesses from Arson